In April 2019, Governor Jay Inslee signed SHB 1399, which amended the Washington Paid Family Medical Leave Program (PFML). The bill can be found here.

 - Determine whether voluntary plans warrant modification to waive eligibility requirements for employees

-Davis Wright Tremaine attorneys will continue to monitor the PFML rulemaking process throughout the year.
-In addition, a complimentary webinar regarding updates to the PFML is scheduled for September 18, 2019.
-Register here.
+Davis Wright Tremaine attorneys continue to monitor the PFML rulemaking process.
+In addition, complimentary webinars regarding updates to the PFML are hosted periodically.
+Please visit the Virtual Events page for more information about upcoming seminars, roundtables and events.

 1 WAC 192-500-180